Bryan-Michael-Tice/ns-3-dev-git-fso/src/fso/doc/fso.rst

 Propagation Loss Model
 ######################

-The propagation loss is modeled in the FsoPropagationLossModel class.
-This class models the losses incurred due to an optical signal being transmitted at high altitude ( > 20 km) to a receiver at a lower altitude (i.e. a geosynchronous satellite to a low earth orbit satellite or an optical ground station on Earth).
-This model would specifically suit the needs of a 'downlink' for satellites.
+The propagation loss is modeled in three separate classes, all deriving from the FsoPropagationLossModel class: FsoMeanIrradianceModel, FsoDownLinkScintillationIndexModel and FsoFreeSpaceLossModel.
+These classes model the losses incurred due to an optical signal being transmitted at high altitude ( >> 20 km) to a receiver at a lower altitude (i.e. a geosynchronous satellite to a low earth orbit satellite or an optical ground station on Earth).
+This model would specifically suit the needs of a 'downlink' channel for satellites.

 The model provides the irradiance (Watts/meter) at the receiver, which is described by a log-normal distribution [LaserPropagationBook]_.
 The distribution of the irradiance at the receiver, :math:'p_{I}(I) ,is a function of the scintillation index :math:'\sigma^{2}_{I}' and the mean irradiance :math:'\langle I(\textbf{r}, L) \rangle':